aligoush/aligoush/README.md

 - 🔭 I’m currently working on my personal projects
-- 🌱 I’m currently learning in FrontEndMasters: Professional and Full-Stack paths; as well, Open Source
+- 🌱 I’m currently learning with Lemoncode's Frontend Master; as well, Java Course with Epam University Program
 - 👯 I’m looking to collaborate on projects and participate on hackathons that help people :people_holding_hands: / the environment :earth_africa:
 - 🤔 I’m looking for help with job search
 - 😄 Pronouns: she/her